A Damp, Drizzly November

 An early Desolation Wilderness hike.
 Overlooking the Velma lakes and Tahoe in the distance.

-By: Mike Mullen | Added almost 11 years ago.
+By: Mike Mullen | Added over 11 years ago.

 It is a way I have of driving off the spleen, and regulating the circulation.
 Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in my soul; whenever I find myself involuntarily pausing before coffin warehouses, and bringing up the rear of every funeral I meet; and especially whenever my hypos get such an upper hand of me, that it requires a strong moral principle to prevent me from deliberately stepping into the street, and methodically knocking people's hats off--then, I account it high time to get to sea as soon as I can. -- Herman Melville